 When you dedicate a few hours a week to a Yin practice, you will feel more relaxed, more connected to your inner wisdom.
 It’s an intentional, meditative & mindful practice that offers a calming antidote to life.

-Each Thursday at 5.45 pm, we meet on the mat and commit to a yin based practice of slow body gestures, guided meditation and breathwork.
+We meet on the mat and commit to a yin based practice of slow body gestures, guided meditation and breathwork.

 Deepening – is the practice of illumination